alphagov/govuk-rfcs/rfc-163/relocating-logic-from-cdn.md

 [^ja3-1]: https://github.com/alphagov/govuk-cdn-config/blob/55e587b238338caea1c7187c1f5d70cac8e5b104/vcl_templates/www.vcl.erb#L178-L180
 [^ja3-2]: https://github.com/alphagov/govuk-cdn-config/blob/55e587b238338caea1c7187c1f5d70cac8e5b104/vcl_templates/www.vcl.erb#L195-L199

-Things that become unnecessary if we move to Compute@Edge:
+Things that need to stay in VCL for now, but will become unnecessary if we later move to Compute@Edge:

 - Explicitly marking HTTP 307 responses from origin as cacheable[^http-307-caching]
   - Fastly VCL is built on an old version of Varnish which didn't do this by default; if we migrate to Compute@Edge then we shouldn't need this anymore